Table of Contents

 Use a Performance Plugin

-If the measures above sound like they are outside of your skill level, an easy way to help your WordPress site pass its failed Core Web Vitals assessment is to use a performance plugin like WP Rocket.
-We already alluded to it in the previous section when talking about caching to improve LCP.
+If the measures above sound like they are outside of your skill level, an easy way to help your WordPress site pass its failed Core Web Vitals assessment is to use a performance plugin like WP Rocket, which can have a positive impact on the Diagnose Performance Issues metrics section.
+We already alluded to this performance plugin in the previous section when talking about caching to improve LCP.

 Automatic Improvements